ernestoherrera/ErnestoHerrera.github.io/about.md

  - Consiced, precised and fast.
  - Rely on the system to describe itself.

  That's enough for technical talk.
 I am a husband, father, brother, son.
 I like to spend time with my family.
-One of the pass times that we enjoy as a family is watching the Voice tv program.
-Somewhere in my timeline, I took the wrong turn because I would have loved to be a singer; nonetheless, I can't carry a tune for the life of me.
+One of the pass times that we enjoy as a family is watching the Voice tv show.
+Practically everyone in my family can sign and do it well.
+On the other hand, my singing notes would burst someone's ears.
+Nonetheless, somewhere in my timeline, I took the wrong turn because I would have loved to be a singer; I can't carry a tune for the life of me.